jwoogerd/Pollstr/README.md

 specify any number of (non-overlapping) skips.
 This is still rudimentary, and it would be nice to clean up the concrete syntax for this.
 Additionally, there is no check for overlapping options.

+1. Tests have been added for the new features and grammar has been updated.